Critical Environmental Education Cohort

 ERES 800.3: Research Methods: Introduction, with special reference to research in Education: The basic principles of research, both quantitative and qualitative, are discussed.
 Skills necessary for the production of research proposals are developed, e.g. techniques for surveying the research literature, and the collection and analysis of data.

-EFDT 479.3: Land-based Education ( Monday July 16 - Saturday July 21 ): focuses on how outdoor experiential and place-based learning can contribute to both personal and educational decolonization and reinhabitation in relation to social and ecological justice issues in a Saskatchewan context.
+EFDT 479.3: Land-based Education: Focuses on how outdoor experiential and place-based learning can contribute to both personal and educational decolonization and reinhabitation in relation to social and ecological justice issues in a Saskatchewan context.
 This course builds on the frameworks for experiential and place-based learning developed in the Urban Education course, and extends them to consider unique issues and opportunities that arise in outdoor education environments.
 The course covers topics such as trip preparation and group travel, exploring the five senses in learning, using art and poetry in ecological learning, decolonizing place and the historical site visits, the history of Aboriginal and settler peoples in the course area, natural history and species identification, nature sketching, framing and debriefing effective solo experiences, and connecting place-based learning to the curricular content areas.